 We also have research and innovation strengths that are aligned to local-sector strengths and deliver collaborative projects that benefit the local community.
 Teesside University has secured funding to work with disadvantaged communities across the Tees Valley; harnessing research to improve economic and social wellbeing in their neighbourhoods.
-The University of Brighton's Community University Partnership Programme (CUPP) brings together more than 500 partnerships of local people, voluntary organisations, university staff and students to share different types of knowledge, work together to solve problems and develop working relationships that help local communities and the university in the long term.
+The University of Brighton's Community University Partnership Programme (CUPP) brings together local people, voluntary organisations, university staff and students to share different types of knowledge, work together to solve problems and develop working relationships that help local communities and the university in the long term.